Our Lady of Lourdes Regional School: Girls

+Controversy

-Our Lady of Lourdes made the news when a teacher of four years was fired for admitting she was having a child with her boyfriend out of wedlock.
-Naiad Reich was told she was fired because she had no immediate plans to marry, Reich said she and her longtime boyfriend made the decision to start a family and planned the pregnancy.
-After informing administrator Sister Mary Anne Bednar she was terminated based on "immorality".
+Our Lady of Lourdes made the news in 2018 when a teacher of four years was fired for admitting that she was having a child with her boyfriend out of wedlock.
+Naiad Reich was told that she was fired because she had no immediate plans to marry.
+Reich said that she and her longtime boyfriend made the decision to start a family and planned the pregnancy.
+The administrator, Sister Mary Anne Bednar, stated that she was fired for "immorality."